dacioromero/dacio.dev/python-iterators-and-generators.md

 print(my_list) # [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

 You can see that we needed to wrap it in a try catch statement.
-That's because iterators raise `StopIteration` when they've exhausted themselves.
+That's because iterators raise `StopIteration` when they've been exhausted.

-So if we call next on our range now that its exhaused, we'll get that error.
+So if we call next on our exhausted range iterator, we'll get that error.

 ```python
 next(my_iter) # Raises: StopIteration